The Spit Test

 The only way to know if your mouth is putting your body at risk is to spit in a tube and send it to the lab.
 Your spit (saliva) will be tested for both “good” and “bad” organisms.

 The results of this screening test will tell you what is going on.
-Using the results from this test, you can follow steps to reduce the unhealthy bacteria and increase the healthy organisms in your mouth.
+Using the results from this test, you can follow steps to reduce the unhealthy pathogens and increase the healthy organisms in your mouth.

 If you have not found answers to your health concerns and/or if you want to feel your very best for a very, very long time, get your Spit Test screening today.